RosettaCommons/demos/protocol_capture/2014/MP_SymDock/README.txt

 2. Input model selection: Use the score file from the refinement step to select the lowest scoring refined model by total Rosetta score.
 In this example, the model 1bl8_tr_0009.pdb has the lowest total Rosetta score and will therefore be used as input to the next step.
-From this point forward, this model will be referred to as 1bl8_refined.pdb.
+From this point forward, this model will be referred to as 1bl8_refined.pdb and is located in example_symmetry_files/.

 3. Generate inputs for symmetry: To prepare the structure for assembly and docking in the protocol, a set of asymmetric inputs must be generated.
 These inputs describe the asymmetric unit, which will